digideskio/graduateWork/Rotations/Garner Lab/README.md

 All genomes were first downloaded using wget via the script `/home/wetherc/scripts/wget.all.qsub`.
 This serially downloaded all genomes that we wished to analyse from the 1000 Genomes Project.
 Each genome was downloaded as the original `.fastq.gz` files provided by the 1000 Genomes Project into its own directory at `/home/wetherc/results/HG*` with `HG*` being the sample name for that individual's genome.

+(If you want you can pretty easily edit the script to parallelize the downloads across several qsub scripts to make things go a bit faster.)

-A list of all genome sample names is contained in `wetherc/sampledGenomes.csv`.
-The full records for these genomes (as provided by 1000 Genomes Project) are contained in `wetherc/analysis.sequence.index.csv`.
+A list of all genome sample names is contained in `/home/wetherc/sampledGenomes.csv`.
+The full records for these genomes (as provided by 1000 Genomes Project) are contained in `/home/wetherc/analysis.sequence.index.csv`.

 Step 2: Mapping against hg19
 ----------------------------